ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/README.md

       ```
       These scopes are needed to pull data out from Marketing Cloud, Adobe Analytics.

-    * Set Authorization Grant type to Implicit
+    * Set Authorization Grant type to
+    * Click `Next`

+8. #####  Configure an SSL Certificate
+  In this step you have to select the second option `My development endpoint is a sub-domain of a domain that has a wildcard certificate` .

+  Click  `Next`.

 :clap: You are now ready to use this skill.
 In the next chapter you will learn how to test it and enhance it.